Chicago Snowfall Totals & Accumulation Averages

 These averages don't show how much Chicago's snowfall varies from year to year.

-Similarly in January, fresh snowfall in the heaviest years amounts to 15.5 inches or more, while the lightest years get five inches or less.
+Similarly in January, fresh snowfall in the heaviest years amounts to 14.6 inches or more, while the lightest years get 5.5 inches or less.

 When Chicago Has Its First & Last Snowfalls

-Over the long-term Chicago has averaged a dusting of 0.3 inches of snow during October.
+Over the long-term Chicago has averaged a dusting of 0.2 inches of snow during October.
 But in most years October has no snow.
-Typically, just once in every five years see snow that early.
+Typically, just one in five years see snow that early.

 Chicago's first snowfall of winter usually arrives in November.
-For at least one in four years, snow doesn't arrive until December.
+Less commonly, snow doesn't arrive here until December.

 Chicago is normally free of snow every year from May to September.